-If you have wondered why people join class-action lawsuits, here are seven reasons.
+If you have wondered why people join class action lawsuits, here are seven reasons.

-Legal fees may be only a few dollars depending on how many people are pooled within the suit.
+Legal fees may be only a few dollars depending on how many people are pooled within the lawsuit.
 Nevertheless, it is a more effective way of pursuing a claim that may not have otherwise been possible.

 Potentially Faster Settlement or Award

-That drastically speeds up the process of working through a case.
+Streamlining all related cases into one legal action drastically speeds up the process of working through a case.
 On the other hand, filing individually could mean years before your case is heard, depending on how early you filed your claim.

-The natural beauty of a class-action lawsuit is that it reduces the amount of time that the plaintiffs spend in the legal process.
-In addition, a class-action case usually means that one decision is rendered through a single judge.
+The natural beauty of a class action lawsuit is that it reduces the amount of time that the plaintiffs spend in the legal process.
+In addition, a class action case usually means that one decision is rendered through a single judge.

-More Consistent Recoveries
+More Consistent Settlements and Recoveries

 That can potentially mitigate any conflict that arises from the settlement process.
 However, more minor cases with multiple plaintiffs can lead to disagreements over possible payout amounts and timelines, further complicating the manner.

-Uniformity for Defendants
+Uniformity for Class Action Defendants